 Our primary operating cash requirements are to fund our seasonal build up in inventories and accounts receivable, primarily during the second and third fiscal quarters each year.
 Due to the seasonality of our business, we generally reach our maximum borrowing under our asset-based credit facility during our third fiscal quarter.
 The primary sources to meet our operating cash requirements have been borrowings under this credit facility and cash generated from operations.
-We also raised cash from offerings of our common stock in March 2007 and December 2009 as described below.
-We were in a net cash position of \$46.8 million at January 31, 2010 compared to a net borrowing position of \$26.5 million at January 31, 2009.
+We also raised cash from an offering of our common stock in December 2009 as described below.
+We had a net cash position of \$10.0 million at January 31, 2011 compared to \$46.8 million at January 31, 2010.

-Public Offerings
+Public Offering

 In December 2009, we sold 1,907,010 shares of our common stock, including 207,010 shares sold pursuant to the exercise of the underwriters' over-allotment option, at a public offering price of \$19.50 per share.
 We received net proceeds of \$34.7 million from this offering after payment of the underwriting discount and expenses of the offering.
-The net proceeds we received are expected to be used for general corporate purposes to support the growth of our business.
+The net proceeds we received were used for general corporate purposes to support the growth of our business.